 - No ACTIVE heart disease

 - Not using blood thinning medications (aspirin is ok)

 There are 2 ways to request an open access colonoscopy with Dr. Malik:

-- Download the colonoscopy request form.
-You can complete the form at your convenience and fax or email it to us when completed.
-Our scheduler will then contact you to schedule your colonoscopy.
+- Fill out our online colonoscopy request form.
+You can complete the form at your convenience and our scheduler will then contact you to schedule your colonoscopy.

 - Call our office at 972-867-0019 and let our scheduler know that you would like to request an open access colonoscopy with Dr. Malik.
 She will answer all of your questions and determine if you meet the qualifications to bypass the office visit prior to your colon cancer screening procedure.